-■ HEU continues to promote the "Organizing Model" of trade unionism among members and staff at Local, regional and provincial levels while recognizing that this model is a long term goal, and one which cannot completely replace traditional approaches to servicing.
-(19 BC 10-94)
+HEU continues to promote the "Organizing Model" of trade unionism among members and staff at Local, regional and provincial levels while recognizing that this model is a long term goal, and one which cannot completely replace traditional approaches to servicing.

-NUT FREE ENVIRONMENT
+PEANUT FREE ENVIRONMENT

-A person with a nut allergy may experience a range of symptoms if they come into contact or ingest nuts.
-This depends on the severity of the person's allergy and how they have been exposed to nuts.
+A person with a peanut allergy may experience a range of symptoms if they come into contact or ingest peanuts.
+This depends on the severity of the person's allergy and how they have been exposed to peanuts.
 Symptoms may range from a skin reaction, such as hives or eczema, to anaphylaxis, which is a potentially fatal constriction of the airways and swelling of the throat.
-With a severe allergy, a person that ingests nuts must receive treatment immediately to prevent a fatality.
+With a severe allergy, a person that ingests peanuts must receive treatment immediately to prevent a fatality.

-To prevent exposure to nuts, the HEU has made their offices "nut free workplaces".
-This means that you should not bring or consume nut products at HEU offices and HEU sponsored events.
+To prevent exposure to peanuts, the HEU has made their offices "peanut-free workplaces".
+This means that you should not bring or consume peanut products at HEU offices and HEU sponsored events.

 Staff with event organizing functions should ensure that we always communicate this policy to attendees of HEU sponsored events.

 (Reaffirmed PE 08-16)